h4570/6502-system/README.md

-# 6502 Computer System Emulator
+# 6502 Computer System Emulator [WIP]

+Work in progress.
 This project is an emulator for a hypothetical computer system based on the classic 6502 CPU with custom GPU and DMA controller.

 ## TODO list